googlefonts¶

 Even though the OpenType spec allows unitsPerEm to be any value between 16 and 16384, the Google Fonts project aims at a narrower set of reasonable values.

-Additionally, values above 2048 would likely result in unreasonable filesize increases.
+Values above 4000 would likely result in unreasonable filesize increases.

 Rationale: